zerospiel/docs/docs/user-create-service.md

 ### Configuring Custom Values

-Helm values can be passed to each beach-head services with the `.spec.serviceSpec.services[].values` field in the `ClusterDeployment` or `MultiClusterService` object.
+Helm values can be passed to each beach-head service with the `.spec.serviceSpec.services[].values` field in the `ClusterDeployment` or `MultiClusterService` object.
 For example:

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1alpha1